Ispmanager 6 lite, pro, host documentation

 Technical details for Nginx

-The ngx_http_limit_req_module module allows limiting the rate of requests by the specified key or requests from a certain IP address.
+The protection is implemented using ngx_http_limit_req_module, which allows limiting the rate of requests by the specified key or requests from a certain IP-address.

 Details